-Adaptive Headlights with High Beam Assistant.
+Adaptive Headlights with glare-free High-Beam Assistant.

-Adaptive Headlights with variable light distribution and glare-free High Beam Assistant: BMW lighting systems share the thinking – on winding roads, at high speeds or for oncoming traffic.
+Adaptive Headlights with variable light distribution and glare-free High-Beam Assistant: BMW lighting systems share the thinking – on winding roads, at high speeds or for oncoming traffic.